J2Ski India J2Ski logo

 Snow unlikely

-Clear spells first, fair then cloudy, clear sky later.
+Clear sky first, rain showers then drizzle, clear sky later.

 Forecast times for Kubínska Hol'a are in Bratislava (Europe/Bratislava) time zone.